BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-01-intro-podcast-origins-tradeoffs.md

   - Jens Neuse
   - Stefan Avram
   - Bjorn
-summary: Stefan introduces the podcast and its central theme of tradeoffs in engineering and life.
-The episode title is inspired by cofounder Bjorn’s optimism.
-Jens is introduced as the co-host, with Stefan playing the facilitator role for technical discussions.
+summary: Stefan introduces The Good Thing podcast, explaining its focus on exploring tradeoffs in software engineering and life.
+He introduces Jens Neuse, WunderGraph’s CEO and technical co-founder, as his co-host who will take the lead on technical discussions, particularly around GraphQL and federation.
+Stefan explains the show’s name comes from co-founder Bjorn’s optimism, always finding “the good thing” in setbacks.
+The segment sets the tone for a candid, technical series rooted in real-world experience and tradeoffs
 ---